-Before placing the child in the placement, the heightened monitoring placement request must be submitted to the CPS Regional Director Kelly Johnson-Davis and must receive the CPS Regional Director's approval in IMPACT.
-In the absence of the CPS Regional Director, approval from the CPS Director of Field or the CPS Associate Commissioner is required in advance.
-If the operation is also on probation (in addition to heightened monitoring), the approval of the CPS Associate Commissioner is also required before placement.
+Before placing the child in the placement, the heightened monitoring placement request must be submitted to the CPS regional director of the child's legal region and must receive the CPS regional director's approval in IMPACT.
+In the absence of the CPS regional director, approval from the CPS director of field or the CPS associate commissioner is required in advance.
+If the operation is also on probation (in addition to heightened monitoring), the approval of the Regional Director of CPS is also required before placement.
 This is entered in IMPACT in the Heightened Monitoring Placement Request tab in the Placement section of the SUB stage.
 This request must include a best interest statement and justification for placement that include child-specific information about why the placement is in the best interest of the child.